Dj-Frixz/export-mustapp-data/README.md

-# Export your Must movies
+# Export your Must data
-Export your Must watched movies (and ratings, and reviews, and so on) on a CSV you can then import elsewhere.
+Export your Must watched and wanted movies (and ratings, and reviews, and so on) on a CSV you can then import elsewhere.

 At the moment the only officially supported export format is for __[Letterboxd](https://letterboxd.com/import/)__, to import into other platforms you might have to modify the file ([look at some suggestions](#what-do-i-do-with-the-file-downloaded)).
 Assuming you are importing on Letterboxd the movies will also be added to your diary, if you choose to do so in the Letterboxd importer.